KristianWB/ItJP_Listing_6_1/README.md

 # ItJP_Listing_6_1

-Name of projekt is: Hello world
+Name of projekt is: Test Max

 No prerequestes other than an IDE (ie. Intellij)